Thinking of visiting Death Valley but you only have a day? No worries, a day in Death Valley National Park is possible.

 Restroom: Porta Potty-type restroom available at the parking lot

 Normally, Badwater Basin is just a large area of salt flats, covering nearly 200 square miles.
-But recently, in 2023-2024, a lake has flooded the basin.
+But recently, in 2023-2024, a lake has flooded the basin (it’s now dried up as of June 2024).

 author near lake manly in death valley